Information technology is a growing field where candidates can have a long-lasting, rewarding career.

 Ready to Begin your Technology Career?

-If starting a technology career sounds appealing to you, MTI College has a Tech Support Specialist certification program at our Sacramento campus.
+If starting a technology career sounds appealing to you, Campus has a Tech Support Specialist certification program at our Sacramento campus.
 Even if you don’t know anything about technology or tech support, this certification program will teach you all the fundamentals so you can qualify for a job in tech.

 Our Technical Support Specialist program will train you for the CompTIA A+ certification, IT fundamentals, database concepts, and more.
-With the MTI Test Pass Assurance (TPA) program, you can get an A+ certification voucher at no additional cost.
+With the Campus Test Pass Assurance (TPA) program, you can get an A+ certification voucher at no additional cost.
 Our on-campus Pearson VUE testing center means you can complete your certification tests in a familiar environment that is convenient.

 If you have questions, our technology faculty have answers.
 Our helpful admissions staff is available at: (916) 339-1500.
 Call us today, we’re here to help you begin a satisfying career in technology.